BasedNeo/Dec_25_GRK_BC/replit.md

 Preferred communication style: Simple, everyday language.

+**Default Landing Page**: Command Center (Home.tsx at route "/") - ALWAYS use this as the default landing page.
+If any issues occur with routing or the app, ensure users land on the Command Center page.

 ### LOCKED SYSTEMS - FINANCIAL GRADE (Do NOT modify without explicit user request)

 ⚠️ **CRITICAL**: This app functions as a financial tool.
 All calculation, data gathering, and reporting systems are LOCKED.
 Do not modify any of these without explicit user request.